 My gut reaction on seeing this creature was - "I want to take it home!" - I (to the revulsion of other divers) looked up captive bred flamboyant cuttlefish on the net later, they live for three years and are very difficult to keep.
-I don't know how you'd tell the difference between a captured and captive bred cuttlefish so I've since given up on this idea - and the ecologist in
+I don't know how you'd tell the difference between a captured and captive bred cuttlefish so I've since given up on this idea - and the ecologist in me is

 The white thing is a feeding tube - shoots out and sucks in shrimp.

-me is angry at the idea.
+angry at the idea.

 The amazing beautiful wonderful Mimic Octopus

 Another new favourite, an octopus that mimics other poisonous sea creatures in rapid succession in order to avoid predators.
 The major predator in the Lembeh Straits is the evil Flounder, while watching a Mimic Octopus a Flounder got interested and started to stalk.
 One of the dive guides obviously angry chased it off - later at the surface - Henry still upset explained "I hate them, they eat everything, even the mimic."

 Sem our guide from Two Fish divers was fantastic - he'd grown up in Bunaken worked as a guide there for 10 years, and then moved over to Lembeh, I asked why he moved, his family is on Bunaken, and beyond the diving there is nothing in Lembeh (apart from a nasty commercial port) - "Lembeh is more interesting" - just like western divemasters, doing a low paid job for the love of the underwater world, these guides also do this job because they love it.
 I guess the tips are sometimes good as well

 Great trip, great dive buddy, amazing dives - but Two Fish - why no mosquito